Entropic Mirror Monte Carlo: Numerical Study

 \paragraph{Target distributions.} We study the following target distributions on $\mathbb{R}^2$. \begin{itemize}[leftmargin=*] \item \textbf{Dual Moons}: two interleaving half-circles with additive Gaussian noise.
 For $x=(x_1, x_2)$, $(a, b) = (0.09, 0.08)$

 \item \textbf{Two Rings}: two concentric annular distributions with different radii.
 For $\sigma = 0.1$,

 \end{itemize}

-\paragraph{Experimental design.} We evaluate EM2C under challenging initializations, where the initial distribution places little or no mass on the target support or covers only a subset of the modes.
-Such initializations are representative of practical scenarios in which prior information is limited or misspecified.
-While initializing from a broad distribution already covering the target may allow standard samplers to perform well, this setting masks the intrinsic exploration difficulties posed by multimodal targets.
-Our goal is therefore to highlight regimes where exploration is critical and where the combination of entropic reweighting and Markovian dynamics in EM2C provides a tangible advantage.
+\paragraph{Experimental design.} We evaluate EM2C under challenging initializations, where the initial distribution places little on the target support or covers only a subset of the modes.
+Such settings arise when prior information is limited or misspecified and make exploration essential.
+By contrast, initializing from a broad distribution already covering the target may allow standard samplers to perform well, but mask the intrinsic difficulty of multimodal sampling.
+We therefore focus on regimes where exploration is critical and where combining entropic reweighting with Markovian exploration provides a tangible advantage.

-In Algorithm \ref{alg:approxiterates}, the projection step is achieved using normalizing flows as the variational family $\paramfamily$ (see Appendix~\ref{app:nf-projection-2d} for details).
+In Algorithm \ref{alg:approxiterates}, the projection step is achieved using normalizing flows as the variational family $\paramfamily$ (see Appendix~\ref{app:2d-em2c-config} for details).

-We compare EM2C against (i) Random Walk MCMC Sampler (RW), (ii) the No-U-Turn Sampler (NUTS), and (iii) Annealed Importance Sampling (AIS).
-All methods are implemented under a common experimental protocol and allocated comparable computational budgets.
-For a given target, the same initial distribution and the same number of particles ($N=10{,}000$) are used across all compared methods, ensuring a fair comparison.
-Complete specifications of the initial distributions, and method-specific hyperparameters are provided in Appendix~\ref{app:impl-2d}.
+We compare EM2C against (i) Random Walk MCMC Sampler (RW), (ii) the No-U-Turn Sampler \citep[NUTS,][]{hoffman2014no}, (iii) Annealed Importance Sampling \citep[AIS,][]{neal2001annealed}, and (iv) Diffusive Gibbs Sampling \citep[DIGS,][]{chen2024diffusive}, a diffusion-based MCMC method combining Gaussian perturbation steps with local Langevin dynamics to improve transitions between distant modes.
+For a given target, all methods share the same initialization and number of particles ($N=10{,}000$).
+Complete implementation details and hyperparameters are provided in Appendix~\ref{app:impl-2d}.